 – Once you have all of your donuts cut out and onto the sheet (you may need to re-roll your dough scraps once to cut out more circles), you can cover the top with plastic wrap, and let rise once more for about 30 minutes or more.
 Be sure to let these rise in a warm spot!
 I like to proof my oven by pre-heating it for only a few minutes and then turning it off, so that it is nice and warm in there (but not warm enough to cook anything).

 I have also made this recipe using a 3 inch round cutter for large Bomboloni.
-The fry time is the exact same, but they are bigger, therefore you can only fry around 2 at a time.
+The fry time is almost the exact same (3 mins, rather than 2 to 3 mins per side) but they are bigger, therefore you can only fry about 2 at a time.

 *During this wait time you can prep your “fry station”, and prepare the sugar*